sakulcodes/MFMSBM/README.md

 to get access to the functions available.

 # Things left to do
 1. Complete the implementation of CDMFM.R function
 2. Integrate C++ into some of the functions like CDMFM_new and getDahl.R to make the computing faster.
 3. Provide an example: the result of MFMSBM in dolphin social network (this will replicate the results in the paper).
 4. Do automatic testing for different test cases.

+#Example for dolphin.R data